Cizzuk/CBNote/README.md

 - Quick access to notes by launching from the Action Button, Camera Control, Control Center and other shortcut actions
 - Easily add new notes by pasting from the clipboard
 - Notes can be easily copied to the clipboard with a swipe gesture
-- The in-app camera shutter sound will be silent in Japan as well

 ## License